KnuckleSecurity/krygeNNN.github.io/_posts/2021-11-19-ipv4-addresses.md

 * Number of hosts: 65,534

 ### CLASS C
-Cass C type is for small sized local area networks (LANs).
-By using first three octets for the network ID, class C grants for 2,097,150 networks with 254 hosts per network.The first three bits of the first are always 1 1 0, rest of the 21 bits creates different network ID's when they are turned on.
+Cass C type is for small-sized local area networks (LANs).
+By using the first three octets for the network ID, class C grants for
+2,097,150 networks with 254 hosts per network.
+The first three bits of the first are always 1 1 0, the rest of the 21 bits creates different network ID's when they are turned on.